Short breaks in June

 Visit Florence in late June and you’ll see a somewhat different side to this usually calm, elegant city.
 As part of the Festival of St John (24th) a game of Calcio Storico is played on the Piazza Santa Croce.
 A re-creation of a medieval form of football, it’s a brutal game to watch, with pumped-up teams in 15th century costume piling into each other repeatedly.
 For something a little less hardcore, the rest of the city sees costumed parades and dances.
 But few places offer a more spectacular backdrop to festival goings-on than Athens; from June 1 the Athens and Epidaurus festival sees a programme of concerts and recitals around the city, including the Acropolis.

 June is also the ideal time for a short-break to the British coast, whether you want to surf, stroll or simply soak up the sun.
-The beaches in Cornwall, that teem with visitors in the school summer holidays, are delightfully peaceful in June; stay in a spacious seaside lodge near the stunning beach of Portreath, rent a picturesque cottage – right on the waterfront or tucked away in Cornwall’s quiet hills – or go for a log cabin, close to the white sands of Bude or Polperro.
+The beaches in Cornwall, that teem with visitors in the school summer holidays, are delightfully peaceful in June; stay at Gwel An Mor near the stunning beach of Portreath in a seaside lodge with its own hot tub.
+Alternatively, you could rent a picturesque cottage – right on the waterfront or tucked away in Cornwall’s quiet hills – or stay in a cosy log cabin.

 You can also rent a log cabin or luxury lodge in Sherwood Forest in Nottinghamshire with plenty of outdoor activities, woodland views and your own outdoor hot tub.
 Choose between a 3-night weekend break and a 4-night mid-week break.
 See the latest offers.